 No Trustee has received any remuneration or other benefit during their tenure as a Trustee.
 Key management personnel remuneration excludes the remuneration and other benefits of the Portfolio Minister.
 The Portfolio Minister's remuneration and other benefits are set by the Remuneration Tribunal and are not paid by the Fund.

-The following were Trustees during the period 1 July 2016 to the date of the Report of Operations.
+The following were Trustees during the period 1 July 2017 to the date of the Report of Operations.

-Air Vice-Marshal C. J. ROBERTS AM, CSC (Appointed 25 June 2015)
+Air Vice-Marshal C. J. ROBERTS AM, CSC (Appointed 25 June 2015) (Resigned with effect 30 June 2018)

-Chaplain (Air Commodore) K. RUSSELL (Appointed 22 January 2013 - appointed Chair of Trustees 22 January 2013)
+Principal Air Chaplain K. RUSSELL (Appointed 22 January 2013 - appointed Chair of Trustees 22 January 2013) (Resigned with effect 15 December 2017)